Steps to pay for college

 Complete your financial aid application

-Completing the FAFSA (Free Application for Federal Student Aid) or California Dream Act Application is the gateway to most financial aid—even state and UC Davis aid.
-Students should submit their application each year by March 2 for priority consideration.
+Completing the FAFSA (Free Application for Federal Student Aid) or California Dream Act Application is the gateway to most financial aid, including state and UC Davis aid.
+Students must submit their application each year by March 2 for priority consideration.

 Apply for scholarships

 For new students, the UC Application for Admission and Scholarships serves as the application for campus-based scholarships.

 The Undergraduate and Prestigious Scholarships office provides resources on outside scholarships and helps students apply for campus and prestigious external scholarships.

 Pay by installments